guyaevans/guyevans.github.io/content/posts/2023-12-10_onebag-for-travel-whats-in-my-2023-travel-bag/index.en.md

 ### Misc:
 - Sunglasses
 - Glasses - for when I don’t wear contact lenses.

+Do you travel with one or more bags?
+What's in your travel bag(s)?

 ---
 _Note: some links may be affiliate links.
 As an Amazon Associate I my earn a small commission from qualifying purchases at no extra cost to the buyer._